intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 There are two types of digital circuit, which are combinational logic and sequential logic.
 As for this chapter, we will look into combinational logic circuit.

 A combinational circuit's outputs depends only on the current values of the inputs; in other words, it combines just the current input values to compute the output.
-For example, a logic gate is a combinational circuit.A circuit is combinational if it consists of interconnected circuit elements such that:
+For example, a logic gate is a combinational circuit.
+A circuit is combinational if it consists of interconnected circuit elements such that:

 - Every circuit element is itself combinational.
 - Every node of the circuits is either designated as an input to the circuit or connects to exactly one output terminal of a circuit element.